magmide/magmide/posts/intro-verification-logic-in-magmide.md

 This is why theorem proving is most often done with *interactive tactics*.
 Instead of writing out all or most of the code as we might for a purely computational function, we instead enter an interactive session with the compiler, where it shows us what we have available to us and what we have left to prove.

-In `magma`, we do this using the `magma tacticmode` command, or with a variety of editor plugins that use `tacticmode` under the hood.
+In `magmide`, we do this using the `magmide tacticmode` command, or with a variety of editor plugins that use `tacticmode` under the hood.
 Say we want to prove something about numbers, maybe that addition of natural numbers is symmetric.
 First we write out our definition of that theorem:

 ```
 thm addition_is_symmetric: @ (x, y): nat -> x == y <-> y == x;
 ```

-then give the command `magma tacticmode addition_is_symmetric` (or use the equivalent start command of our editor), and magma will find that definition, parse and type check any definitions it depends on, and enter interactive tactic mode.
+then give the command `magmide tacticmode addition_is_symmetric` (or use the equivalent start command of our editor), and magmide will find that definition, parse and type check any definitions it depends on, and enter interactive tactic mode.
 It shows the *context*, or the variables this definition takes as inputs, and the *goal*, which is basically the type of the thing we're trying to prove.
 Remember, a theorem is a thing whose final output lives in the `Prop` sort, whether that be a piece of data that lives in `Prop` or a function that returns something in `Prop`.
 So when we "prove" a theorem we're really just constructing a piece of code!

 To really make clear that theorems are just code, let's actually write out a theorem manually!